nandp1/nser/README.md

 ## NOTE
 `nselive`, `nseopen` `nseindex` and `nsetree` obtain data from NSE using python scripts.
 Thus, you need to install Python modules `pandas` and `requests` in R,

-Following steps should help you to get statrted,
+Following steps should help you to get started,
 * Install latest version of `Python`, `Ananconda` and `Miniconda`.
 And add Python as PATH variable.
 * Then in R,
 ``` r